2023 Most Popular Culinary Arts Undergraduate Certificate Trade Schools in the Great Lakes Region

 On average, culinary arts graduates from Dorsey College Roseville Campus (Culinary) take out $12,588 in student loans while working on their Undergraduate Certificate.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $100.

-Read full report on Culinary Arts at Dorsey College Roseville Campus (Culinary)
+Full Culinary Arts at Dorsey College Roseville Campus (Culinary) Report

-College of Lake County came in at #6 in this year’s edition of the Most Popular Culinary Arts Undergraduate Certificate Trade Schools in the Great Lakes Region ranking.
-Located in the suburb of Grayslake, College of Lake County is a public college with a fairly large student population.
+College of Lake County ranked #6 on this year’s Most Popular Culinary Arts Undergraduate Certificate Trade Schools in the Great Lakes Region list.
+Located in the large suburb of Grayslake, College of Lake County is a public school with a fairly large student population.

 Women make up 55% of the culinary arts majors at the school.